 Jessica L. Soto

-Jessica Soto joined the Litigation and Enforcement group as an associate in 2012.
-Jessica represents clients at all stages of government examinations and investigations, internal investigations, and complex civil litigation.
-Her clients include domestic and international medical device manufacturers, pharmaceutical companies, health care providers, educational institutions, and financial services companies.
-She has experience with the False Claims Act, Anti-Kickback Statute, Foreign Corrupt Practices Act, chapter 11 of the U.S. Bankruptcy Code, state consumer protection statutes, and state fraud and conspiracy laws.
+Jessica is as an associate in the Litigation and Enforcement group where she focuses on internal investigations in the U.S. and Latin America and white-collar criminal defense.
+Her clients include medical device manufacturers, pharmaceutical companies, health care providers, educational and religious institutions, financial services companies, and individuals.
+She advises clients on the Foreign Corrupt Practices Act, False Claims Act, Anti-Kickback Statute, Racketeer Influenced and Corrupt Organizations Act, U.S. Bankruptcy Code, Title IX, state consumer protection statutes, and state fraud and conspiracy laws.

 Jessica’s pro bono practice includes representing indigent defendants in federal criminal cases through the firm’s participation in the Criminal Justice Act program and representing human trafficking survivors in federal civil cases.
 She has also represented non-profit organizations and individuals in voting rights litigation.